Intro-To-Embedded-Systems-RU09342/milestone-2-milestone2-teamwsnh/README.md

 * Open Loop System Characterization
 * Closed Loop System Characterization

+Each of these sections has it's own set of detailed instructions and should be worked in the above order.

 All of these parts are tightly integrated into the overall milestone project, so you will not be asked for a README for each part.
 Instead your project will just need ONE README that discusses what has been done as well as how to implement the code onto your board.
-Again, think of this like if you saw this project online and wanted to implement it.
-The README would talk about what it is quickly, what is the hardware required, and how to get it down to your boards.
-Your code still needs to be commented well.
+Think of this as creating a project you'd find online that you'd wanted to implement.
+The README would briefly talk about what the project is, the hardware required, and how to program the boards.
+Your code still needs to be commented well because your audience wants to deeply understand HOW it was done.

-## Grading
+## Milestone 2 Grading
 Your grade will be dependent not only on your code, commenting, and report, but also on the performance of the system during your testing.
 The Milestone Grade is broken down as:

 * 30% App Note